zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-10_en-US_QUANTUM_TECH_SPINOFFS.md

 ### 1.1 The Vision

-Quantum technologies—computing, sensing, communication—are limited by one fundamental enemy: **decoherence**.
+Quantum technologies, computing, sensing, communication, are limited by one fundamental enemy: **decoherence**.
 The fragile quantum states that enable exponential speedups and impossible measurements inevitably leak into the classical environment, destroying the very properties we seek to exploit.

 Current approaches fight decoherence through:
 - **Extreme isolation** (millikelvin temperatures, vacuum, shielding)
 - **Error correction** (redundant qubits, syndrome measurement)
 - **Faster operations** (complete computation before decoherence wins)

-RTM proposes a radically different approach: **don't fight decoherence—direct it**.
+RTM proposes a radically different approach: **don't fight decoherence, direct it**.

-By engineering materials with topological gradients (∇α), we may be able to create environments where decoherence is not suppressed uniformly, but **channeled directionally**—away from quantum information and toward designated "drain" regions.
+By engineering materials with topological gradients (∇α), we may be able to create environments where decoherence is not suppressed uniformly, but **channeled directionally**, away from quantum information and toward designated "drain" regions.

 ### 1.2 Key Hypothesis